Te Arawa, Ngāti Awa

 Ngāi Tahu, Muaupoko, Ngāti Apa ki te Rā Tō, Ngāti Rangi

-At NZCER Press, the publishing arm of the New Zealand Council for Educational Research, John Huria academic journals, reports and books, including a reo Māori series both for those researching education and for those writing their master’s and PhD theses in te reo Māori.
+At NZCER Press, the publishing arm of the New Zealand Council for Educational Research, John Huria edits academic journals, reports and books, including a reo Māori series both for those researching education and for those writing their master’s and PhD theses in te reo Māori.
 John has worked with many writers and publishers, and novels and works of non-fiction he has edited have won or been shortlisted for national and international awards.
 He was a member of Te Waka Toi, the Māori arts board of Creative New Zealand, and is a director of editorial consultancy Ahi Text Solutions.
-He works alongside writers, emergent or experienced, to make sure that each work achieves its own form, voice, and dimensions.
+He works alongside writers, emergent or experienced, to make sure that each work achieves its own form, voice and dimensions.
 Beyond editing, he is wed to following a reading pattern of something old, something new, something sci-fi/generic, something true.
 And the borrowed and blue?
 Thanks libraries, no thanks maudlin literary fiction.